briandoyle81/warpflow-contracts/README.md

 Not Doing:
 Is there any value in getting a ship's metadata without the image?
 I could use a local renderer but I'm not sure what i gain.
+Not doing reroll colors or name.
+Too easy to exploit and too hard to do another commit reveal
+CRITICAL: Add reroll shiny colors